ABFM Maintenance of Certification for Family Physicians

 In the ABFM MC-FP program, each certified Diplomate must successfully complete a series of modules in separate 3-year windows, called "stages."
 Completing these requirements in a timely manner allows the Diplomate to maintain his or her certification status.

-- Completion of fifty (50) MC-FP points (acquired by doing modules)
+- Completion of fifty (50) MC-FP points, which includes:

-- Minimum of 1 Part II Module (SAM)
+- Minimum of one (1) Self-Assessment Module (SAM)

-- Minimum of 1 Part IV Module (PPM or approved alternative)
+- Minimum of one (1) Part IV Module (PPM or approved alternative)

 - Completion of one hundred fifty (150) credits of acceptable CME (minimum 50% Division I), acquired in last three (3) years